fommil/fpmortals/manuscript/backmatter.md

   foo a b
 ~~~~~~~~

+An infix function can be called like a regular function if we keep it surrounded
-An infix function can be curried on either the left or the right, often giving
+by brackets, and can be curried on either the left or the right, often giving
 different semantics:

 {lang="text"}